Air Travel Organisers' Licensing: Legal requirement

 The Civil Aviation Act 1971 established the CAA.
-Covered under this act was the creation of the original ATOL Regulations.
+Covered under this act was the creation of the original Civil Aviation (Air Travel Organisers' Licensing) Regulations 1972 (SI 1972/223).
 These mandated that all tour operators whose primary mode of transport was by air (but not airlines themselves), must hold an ATOL licence.
-These regulations came into effect in 1973.
+These regulations came into effect in April 1973.

 Early practice

 On 15 August 1974, the Court Line group collapsed.
 It was the second largest tour operator at the time and its subsidiaries included Clarksons Holidays, Horizon, and Medvillas.
 Clarksons Holidays held an ATOL licence and was therefore theoretically covered by its insurance bond.

 Although the 35,000 customers stranded abroad were successfully repatriated under the scheme, there were insufficient funds for the 100,000 people whose holidays had been paid for in advance.
 This was a blow to consumer confidence and led to considerable media attention.
 A government fund called the Air Travel Trust has since been introduced to pay for any excess which is not covered by ATOL.